 If you are hiring a car outside the UK, you should probably wait until you are asked to show your DVLA code.
 Some countries or rental agencies do not require the DVLA code.
 So if you're not asked for it, don't show it.

 How long does the DVLA licence check code last?

 The driver's licence verification code expires after 21 days and can only be used once.
 After that time, you will need to get a new one.
 If you plan to hire more than one car during your holiday, don't worry; it's also possible to get more than one active DVLA code at the same time for different car hire or other purposes.

 What documents do I need at the car hire pick-up?

-International Driver's Licence - Cheque out our post on international driver's licences to find out when you need one.
+International Driver's Licence - Check out our post on international driver's licences to find out when you need one.

 Other required documents: